Getting started

-Available in Classic and VPC
+Available in VPC

-The Getting started with Cloud DB for MySQL guide describes what you need to do to properly use Cloud DB for MySQL after checking the Cloud DB for MySQL use environment and supported specifications and fully understanding the Overall usage scenario and Glossary.
-The items described in Getting started with Cloud DB for MySQL are as follows.
+This guide describes what you need to do to properly use Cloud DB for MySQL after checking the Cloud DB for MySQL user environment and supported specifications and fully understanding the Quickstart and Glossary.
+The following is the content dealt with in this guide:

-• How to create an application server from the NAVER Cloud Platform console
+• How to create an application server from the NAVER Cloud Platform console.

-• How to test application server connection
+• How to test application server connection.

-• How to test MySQL Server connection
+• How to test MySQL Server connection.

-• Storage of log files and backup files using NAVER Cloud Platform's Object Storage
+• Storage of log files and backup files using NAVER Cloud Platform's Object Storage.

 Create application server